jittergtz/Saphir/README.md

-Saphir is a simple aesthetic Note editor.
+Saphir is a aesthetic Note editor.